Tpoquillon/pvt-segmentation/README.md

 ## Instalation and Usage

 ### Install
-the pvtvesselness package require **python 3.7** or any later vesion.
+the pvtseg package require **python 3.7** or any later vesion.
-For now, one can only install **pvtvesselness** package through wheel files:
+For now, one can only install **pvtseg** package through wheel files:

-*   From the [dist directory](/dist) download the .whl file with the desired version (for exemple: *pvtvesselness-1.0-py3-none-any.whl* ),
+*   From the [dist directory](/dist) download the .whl file with the desired version (for exemple: *pvtseg-1.0-py3-none-any.whl* ),
 *   In the the downloaded file directory, install the package with [pip](https://pypi.org/project/pip/),

-        python -m pip install pvtvesselness-1.0-py3-none-any.whl
+        python -m pip install pvtseg-1.0-py3-none-any.whl

 *   or

-        python3 -m pip install pvtvesselness-1.0-py3-none-any.whl
+        python3 -m pip install pvtseg-1.0-py3-none-any.whl

 The install may not work on linux without the freeglut package: